Toasterbirb/RS-Flip/README.md

 stats  	Prints out profit statistics repair 	Attempts to repair the statistics from the flip data in-case of some bug.
 ```
+To ignore specific item recommendations, add the item names one per line to `~/.local/share/rs-flip/item_blacklist.txt`

 ## Compiling
 ```sh